justwillem/mod/README.md

 This mod could not be written if it weren't for ParadoxUsername and GitHub username: JonStryker, as the foundation of my work comes from his guide on how to make a Total Conversion Mod.
         You can find that guide here: https://forum.paradoxplaza.com/forum/index.php?threads/guide-to-total-conversion-map-modding-clans-of-ireland.801599/
+I ought also extend a hand to the authors of the various Crusader Kings 2 Wiki, especially those relating to modding. https://ck2.paradoxwikis.com/Modding

+For information of the OSRS lore I base much of the knowledge on the OSRS wikis, oldschool.runescape.wiki, and oldschool.runescape.fandom.com/wiki

+Steam user CourtDoctor has been very generous with their time and has developed an app that continues to be helpful for developing this mod, so I thought I ought to mention that here.
+It helps with assigning history\titles with history\characters https://github.com/Cundhi/CharsTitles/releases

 #Installed programs that are very nice to have: